The night is dark and full of terrors.

 How many times have you read something like this in some story or a novel?
 Or something along the lines of: the evening gloom was gathering?

 I am sure it isn’t a rare occurrence.
 Night, day, morning, evening, they seem ordinary to us.
 We see the sun rising and setting daily and live through the time of noon when everything is active and chaotic.
 Similarly, we spend the time of night when there is silence and peace.
 They are so obvious and ordinary that we don't even notice them.
 But if you look closer, there are layers upon layers of complexities of meanings and emotions hidden in them that sometime we cannot even comprehend.
+That is why the use of day & night as metaphors is so common in art and literature.

 Have you ever noticed how your mood changes during different hours of the day?
 The change is subtle.
 You may say that this change is because of the job I do, or it is due to the daily chores, etc. But observe yourself one day when you are at home, idle and unoccupied.
 You will notice that the changes in the mood still occur.
 Of course, these changes are subjective because some feel happy in the morning and some feel gloomy.
 For some, night brings imperceptible loneliness and darkness of mood, for others, it is a time of euphoria and liberty.